joedski/musings/Vue General/Journal 2018-09-21 - Unit Testing in Vue.md

 PhantomJS 2.1.1 (Mac OS X 0.0.0): Executed 1 of 1 SUCCESS (0.218 secs / 0.035 secs)
 TOTAL: 1 SUCCESS
 ```

+## Some Time Passed: Now Things Are Broken Again

+I came back today and ... unit testing is broken again?

+Okay, enough swearing, what happened?
+Nothing intentional, I'm betting, but first I was getting a bunch of Less-Loader errors, and now it's complaining about `const` not being an expected token again.

+Looks like a related project being included as a dependency isn't committed with transpiled artifacts, and this kills Karma/PhantomJS.
+Welp.
+Pass that one through Babel too.

+Okay, tests work now.
+Not sure what the Less loader thing was about, but it's gone now, so yay?